revomatico/ansible-kubernetes-stolon/README.md

 # ansible-kubernetes-stolon

 > DEPRECATED!
-This is because stolong project is no longer maintained by the owners.
+This is because stolon project is no longer maintained by the owners.
 Switched to CrunchyData PGO instead.

 Ansible role and sample playbook to deploy sorintlab/stolon on a Kubernetes cluster.